isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

 <p><strong>Purpose:</strong> Record your healthcare preferences for potential
 end-of-life or mental incapacity situations.</p>
 <p><strong>How it makes your wishes known:</strong> Make your medical preferences
-explicit, so that they may be honoured.</p>
+explicit, so that your doctors and those you trust can tailor your care and treatment in a way that respects your preferences, when you are not able to speak for yourself.</p>
 <p><strong>What to do:</strong>
 </p>
 <ul data-tight="true" class="tight">